 Recalibrating Your Brain’s Threat Detection System

 Your amygdala — the brain’s alarm system — doesn’t distinguish between physical danger and psychological challenge.
-A critical email triggers the same neural cascade as a physical attack, flooding your system with stress hormones designed for life-or-death situations.
+A critical email triggers the same neural cascade as a physical threat, flooding your system with cortisol and adrenaline originally designed for immediate life-or-death survival situations.

 This threat detection miscalibration underlies most resilience problems.
 Your brain’s security system is set too high, interpreting normal life stressors as emergencies and responding accordingly.